Vietnam.vn - Nền tảng quảng bá Việt Nam

 National Assembly delegates attending the meeting.
 Photo: QUANG PHUC

-According to the delegate, the Ministry of Health needs to have a circular guiding units to be able to buy radioactive drugs from each other, to avoid shortage of radioactive drugs used for patient diagnosis, and to waste investment resources.
+According to the delegate, the Ministry of Health needs to have a circular guiding units to be able to buy radioactive drugs from each other, to avoid shortages of radioactive drugs used for patient diagnosis, and waste of investment resources.

-Sharing concerns about patients' access to drugs, especially those with malignant diseases, Deputy Nguyen Anh Tri (Hanoi) stated that the list of drugs covered by health insurance is issued in circulars, but from 2011 to now, there have only been 4 issuances.
+Sharing concerns about patients' access to drugs, especially those with malignant diseases, Deputy Nguyen Anh Tri (Hanoi) stated that the list of drugs covered by health insurance is issued by circulars, but from 2011 to now, it has only been issued four times.

 NGUYỄN ANH TRÍ.jpeg

-“Thus, every 3 to 4 years, the Ministry of Health issues a circular regulating a new list of drugs.
+“Thus, every 3 to 4 years, the Ministry of Health issues a circular regulating the new drug list.
 In each circular, the number of drugs added is also very small.
-Meanwhile, science and technology are increasingly advancing, new drugs are being introduced quickly and in large numbers, new treatment regimens are constantly appearing, fundamentally changing the quality of disease treatment, especially difficult diseases and malignant diseases...”, Mr. Nguyen Anh Tri analyzed.
+Meanwhile, science and technology are increasingly advancing, new drugs are being introduced quickly and in large numbers, new treatment regimens are constantly appearing, fundamentally changing the quality of disease treatment, especially for difficult diseases and malignant diseases...”, Mr. Nguyen Anh Tri analyzed.

 This delay has a significant impact on the quality of treatment for patients.
 Deputy Nguyen Anh Tri proposed that the draft law add the content that the Ministry of Health is responsible for updating the list of complementary medicines annually.
 In addition, the Ministry of Health needs to coordinate with the Vietnam Social Security to develop provisions on adjusting the annual payment rate, thereby maximally protecting the legitimate rights and interests of the people, especially patients with malignant diseases requiring long-term treatment.